supermueller/scroll-to-anchor/README.md

 # Scroll-to-Anchor Plugin

-jQuery Plugin for adding a smooth scroll animation to on-page links (means links which point to an internal target location within the current HTML document).
+jQuery Plugin for adding smooth scroll animations to on-page links (means links which point to an internal target location within the current HTML document).

-The duration of the scroll animation depends on how far the content has to be scrolled, so all scroll animations have the same speed.
+The duration of the scroll animations depends on how far the content has to be scrolled, so all scroll animations have the same speed.

 ## Getting started